Getty Images/iStockphoto

 What is a backup retention policy?

-A backup retention policy is an internal organizational rule that determines what data the organization keeps, where it keeps the data and how long it keeps the data.
-Retention policies may indicate the types of backup that are acceptable.
-For example, it may stipulate that the data must be on multiple backup mediums, such as tape or cloud.
-Different methods, such as full backups, incremental backups and differential backups, may also be part of a retention policy.
+A retention policy might indicate the types of backup that are acceptable.
+For example, it might stipulate that the data must be on multiple backup media, such as tape or cloud.
+Different methods, such as full backups, incremental backups and differential backups, might also be part of a retention policy.

-Retention policies exist for numerous reasons, and often ensure that customer or client data is secure and accessible.
+Retention policies exist for numerous reasons, and they often ensure that customer or client data is secure and accessible.
 Industries such as healthcare, education, IT and retail will all have different requirements in their respective retention policies.
-Some retention policies also may include rules for data that must be deleted after a certain period.
+Some retention policies might also include rules for data that must be deleted after a certain period.

 Retention policy considerations

-Although this might sound like a reasonable approach to creating a data retention policy, it may have unwanted consequences.
-What happens if a spreadsheet was created six years ago but is regularly updated?
+Although this might sound like a reasonable approach to creating a data retention policy, it could have unwanted consequences.
+What happens if a spreadsheet was created six years ago, but is regularly updated?
 If the data retention policy only looks at the creation date, then the spreadsheet would be archived, even though it is regularly used.
 It tends to be much more effective to base a retention policy on the last access date rather than the creation date.

-Compliance.
-One of the major reasons for a company to retain data is compliance.
-In addition to a company's internal compliance rules, there are several laws and regulations that a company needs to consider in forming its data retention policy.
-It's important to figure out the applicable laws; an outside auditor can help.
+One major reason that a company retains data is compliance.
+In addition to its internal compliance rules, a company needs to consider several laws and regulations in forming its data retention policy.
+Figuring out the applicable laws is important; an outside auditor can help.

 Regulatory compliance is a common business concern.
 Penalties for violations include fines and loss of reputation.
 A data retention schedule within an internal policy can be a helpful tool for compliance.
-Organizations must also ensure policies are updated to reflect changes in data production and compliance or data security laws.
+Organizations must also ensure that policies are updated to reflect changes in data production and compliance or data security laws.

 Backup retention policy and scheduling checklist

-Nuances in retention policies will vary by organization, but the checklist below outlines some basic, necessary steps to outline a solid backup retention plan.
+Nuances in retention policies will vary by organization, but the checklist below outlines some basic, necessary steps to develop a solid backup retention plan.
 Admins can use the following schedule when they create a data retention policy:

 1. Define the data.